golang/website/_content/doc/modules/managing-dependencies.md

 You can check to see if there are newer versions of dependencies you're already using in your current module.
 Use the `go list` command to display a list of your module's dependencies, along with the latest version available for that module.
-One you've discovered available upgrades, you can try them out with your code to decide whether or not to upgrade to new versions.
+Once you've discovered available upgrades, you can try them out with your code to decide whether or not to upgrade to new versions.

 For more about the `go list` command, see the [`go` command